elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

   instance to access a user’s datasets.

 > Proposed design choice: **Each WES, TES and DRS instance has (exactly) one
-> scope.**
+> scope** (in the diagram, WES1_excecute, TES2_execute and DRS3_read where the number identifies the instance).
 >
+> The design above introduces
+> separate access tokens (with separate scopes) for the Portal calling the WES API, WES calling the TES
+> API and TES calling the DRS API.
-> Provided it has sufficient scopes, a single access token may be used by WES to
+> Alternatively, provided it had sufficient scopes, a single access token could be used by WES to
 > access TES API, and by TES to access DRS API.
-Alternatively, there may be
-> separate access tokens (with separate scopes) for calling the WES API and TES
-> API but it wouldn’t have an impact on the overall security design because the
-> Portal needs to hand both access tokens to WES anyway.
 The OAuth2
 > Authorization Server asking the user to authorise just one access token with
-> sufficient scopes may simplify the user experience.
+> sufficient scopes could simplify the user experience.
+However, that design would fail the 'least privilege' information security principle, enabling a (rogue) TES call the WES API and a (rogue) DRS call the WES and TES APIs.

 ### 2.2.
 Enforcing access and resource quota